Data Model

 To improve Prometheus' compatibility with OpenTelemetry metrics sources, Prometheus 3.0 introduced support for arbitrary UTF-8 characters in metric names and label names, so you are technically no longer limited to the original character set shown in the diagram above for these identifiers.
 However, we still recommend using the original character set for metric and label names to ensure compatibility with other systems and tools that may not support UTF-8 characters in these identifiers yet.

-You will also encounter some downsides in PromQL when using the extended character set, since data selectors require more quoting and a slightly different syntax.
+You will also encounter some downsides in PromQL when using the extended character set, since data selectors require more quoting and a slightly more involved syntax.

 For example, if you have a selector like this for the original character set:

-...you will have to be change it to the following when introducing previously unsupported characters (dots instead of underscores in this example):
+my_metric{my_label="value"}...you will have to change it to the following syntax when introducing previously unsupported characters (dots instead of underscores in this example):